A 100-level course from the Earth, Energy & Sustainability Major. Students should have a passion for sustainability and a love for the field!

 Situate research design and field data sampling in the context of management and policy at local, national, and international scales of governance.

-Depending on prior knowledge or interest in working with GIS, students may also (but are not required to);
+Depending on prior knowledge or interest in working with GIS, students may also (but not required to):

 Retrieve, validate, and calibrate remotely sensed imagery with systematic field observations and samples,

 Generate and evaluate geospatial data from field data collection techniques.